TM312/mllrs.io/content/articles/aws-transcribe.md

+That’s it for part 1 and I hope it has been helpful.
 In the following parts of this series, we will

 - automate the transcription using AWS Lambda (<NuxtLink to="/about">part 2</NuxtLink>)
 - set up and manage our infrastructure using `Terraform` (<NuxtLink to="/about">part 3</NuxtLink>)

-While the transcription serves as a common use case, the learnings hopefully extend to a broad range of similar challenges.

-That’s it for part 1 and I hope it has been helpful.

 <!--